This story was originally published on LDS Living in November 2018.

 Today, we might think that finding ways to minister to members of our ward or other people God has put into our lives can be difficult.
 But in reality, God has provided many ways for us to reach out to our brothers and sisters in love and care.

 How can we minister to others effectively?
-No doubt, this has been a frequent topic of discussion in your ward and stake meetings, as it has been in our most recent general conference by Elder Holland, Sister Cordon, and President Nelson.
+No doubt, this has been a frequent topic of discussion in your ward and stake meetings, as it was in the October 2018 general conference by Elder Holland, Sister Cordon, and President Nelson.
 And no doubt you’ve heard and discussed the myriad of ways you can reach out to the those the Lord has asked you to minister to.
 Chances are, these suggestions include in-home visits, dropping food/cookies by, going for walks, writing a letter, or providing service like child care, cleaning, or a meal.

 But we shouldn’t overlook the power of modern technology as a tool for ministering.